Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Step 2

 Spray a suitable cleaning solution every once to clean the filters deep.
-But note that some cleaners may need to be rinsed off, so read the usage instructions carefully.
+However, some cleaners may need to be rinsed off, so read the usage instructions carefully.

 Step 3

-Soak the spa filter in a chemical cleaner to get rid of stubborn particles.
+Soak the spa filter in a chemical cleaner to remove stubborn particles.
 Again, don’t forget to rinse off thoroughly after the soaking session.

-Finally, you will have to replace the filters if you cannot thoroughly clean them even after performing the above steps.
+Finally, you must replace the filters if you cannot thoroughly clean them even after performing the above steps.

 How To Adjust pH And Alkalinity Levels?